aieng-lab/bias-bench/README.md

 * **GLUE**: `experiments/run_glue.py` is used to run the GLUE benchmark.
 * **Perplexity**: `experiments/perplexity.py` is used to compute perplexities on WikiText-2.

-To recreate the experiments performed in the paper, you can run the following scripts in `shell_jobs`:
+To recreate the experiments performed in the GRADIEND paper, you can run the following scripts in `shell_jobs`:
 * `counterfactual_augmentation.sh` to create the CDA models
 * `dropout.sh` to create the Dropout models
 * `inlp_projection_matrix.sh` to create the INLP models